-Since the new competition law entered into force, CADE has imposed sanctions in connection with 24 investigations.
+Since the competition law entered into force, CADE has imposed sanctions in connection with approximately 50 investigations of anticompetitive conducts.
 Although most of the cases reviewed by the Tribunal were cartel matters, important unilateral conduct investigations were also adjudicated in the past two years.